 Turkish pastry Borek

 First time I tried a food tour by WITHLOCALS was in Lisbon last summer.
-It was such a fun experience so I decided to do it again in Istanbul.
+And I had so much fun walking around and tasting everything.
+For a foodie like me, it is one of the best ways to get to know the city.
+So I decided to do it again in Istanbul.
 Our guide Aysgel was a friendly young pastry chef, who was knowledgeable and passionate about Turkish cuisine and the city.
 Everything we tired was unique and delicious but there are a few standouts.
 First one is Borek; pastry filled with meat, potato, cheese and noodle-like water pastry (pastry inside pastry 😊).
 It is mellow, delicate, and satisfying, the ultimate comfort food.

 Lahmacun is often called Turkish pizza, a close related cousin of other Turkish pizza called Pide.
 It is a crispy flatbread with the topping of ground meats, tomatoes, peppers and herbs.
 Although it looks like a pizza, and I had always been eating it like a pizza, you are supposed to add a little fresh veggies and a squeeze of lemon and roll it before you put it in your mouth.
 I wish I had a video of me rolling Lahmacun, the bottom of the bread is so crispy, you could hear it when you roll.
 And the top is still moist, juicy and holds everything together.
 The first bite hits you with a every possible savoriness you could imagine.
 It is a heaven in your mouth.